Local Government Entities in South Australia

 Regional Local Government Associations

-Local Government in SA is well organised in regional Local Government Associations (RLGAs).
-There are six primary RLGAs in country SA (these can be seen coloured differently on the Council Maps page) as well as the LGA Metropolitan Local Government Group.
-The six country regions meet together as a committee called the SA Regional Organisations of Councils.
+Local Government in SA is well organised in Regional Local Government Associations (RLGAs), which are independent associations.
+There are six primary RLGAs in country SA (these can be seen coloured differently on the Council Maps page) as well as the Greater Adelaide Region of Councils (GAROC).
+Representatives from the six country regions meet together as a committee called the SA Regional Organisations of Councils (SAROC).
 In addition there are other groups which meet around common geographic interests.

 The Australian Local Government Association (then known as the Council of Australian Local Government Associations) was founded in 1947.
 It is a federation of associations in each of Australia's six states, the Northern Territory and the Government of the Australian Capital Territory.

 The LGA of South Australia is an active participant in ALGA affairs.